 Among the big-deal folk are the reigning Royal Dutch Toboggan Champions (also known as the only competitive team in the Netherlands), who made the trek from Holland to compete, while each was dressed like the Heat Miser from the 1970s claymation movie The Year Without a Santa Claus (go ahead, Google it!).

 But the big prize for them, and I assume others—like the aforementioned Sledis, dressed as C-3PO, Luke, Leia and Darth—was the trophy for most outstanding costume, increasingly the most coveted title of the weekend.
 The Dutch took it for the second year in a row.

 After a preliminary day of practice runs and technical design inspections (our first clue we might not be podium bound), we arrived on a below-freezing overcast Saturday for our qualifying runs in the two-man category.
-The technique is pretty simple—the guy in the front grabs onto the rope, while the person behind frog-wraps his legs around his waist and lays back, prone, along the end of the board.
+The technique is pretty simple—the one in front grabs onto the rope, while the person behind frog-wraps their legs on the one in the front and lays back, prone, along the end of the board.

 The toboggan is then dipped from above into the frosty chute via a five-metre teeter-totter in the same disturbingly elegant fashion they once dunked accused witches around these parts.

 After that, it’s pretty much hold on (for me, in the back) and try not to go into traction while your back hammers every bump and imperfection at 65 kilometres an hour (for Paul, in front), until you’re ejected at the bottom and skid wildly atop a glassy pond while an announcer cracks one-liners all the way down.
 Then it’s get up, grab your sled and back to the top for another go.